What are Mood and Personality Disorders?

 It is generally thought that personality disorders are caused by events that occurred during childhood.
 These impactful events may include neglect, abuse, or abandonment.
 People with a personality disorder display more rigid thinking and reacting behaviors that make it hard for them to adapt to a situation.
 These behaviors often disrupt their personal, professional, and social lives.

-Common Types of Personality Disorders for Mood and Personality Disorder Treatment
+Common Types of Personality Disorders

 According to Johns Hopkins Medicines, personality disorders are divided into 3 subtypes (or clusters), and include the following: